Group Testing: An Information Theory Perspective: Group testing with prior statistics

 Kealy, Johnson and Piechocki \cite{kealy-johnson-piechocki} give a Hwang-type binary splitting algorithm (see Section \ref{sec:adaptive}) in the adaptive case, building on an earlier work of Li \etal\ \cite{li-etal} who developed the {\em Laminar algorithm} for the prior defectivity model (Definition \ref{def:prior}).
 They discard very low probability items (which are unlikely to be defective anyway, so can be assumed nondefective without wasting tests).
 The remaining items are grouped together to form a collection of search sets $S_j$ that contain items with $\max_{l,m \in S_j} \qq_l/\qq_m \leq \Gamma$ (for some $\Gamma$), and with total probability $\sum_{i \in S_j} \qq_i \geq 1/2$ wherever possible.
 Then, one can perform binary splitting over each of these search sets $S_j$ one by one.

 Using this approach, \cite[Theorem 3.9]{kealy-johnson-piechocki} gives a technical condition on $\qq_i$ under which a rate of $1$ (in the sense of Definition \ref{def:rate2}) is achievable in a regime where $\overline{k}_n/H_n \rightarrow 0$.
 In other words, roughly $H_n$ tests suffice to make the success probability tend to one.
-This algorithm can be viewed as the non-identical version of Hwang's generalized binary splitting algorithm \cite{hwang}, and this result is the non-identical version of Theorem \ref{thm:adaptcap}.
+This algorithm can be viewed as a non-identical version of Hwang's generalized binary splitting algorithm \cite{hwang}, and this result is a non-identical version of Theorem \ref{thm:adaptcap}.

+The techniques outlined above are primarily targeted at the sublinear sparsity regime $\overline{k}_n = o(n)$, but we briefly note that linear sparsity was considered by Attia, Chang, and Tandon~\cite{attia2021hetero}.
+Their work adopts the approach of conservative two-stage group testing (see Section \ref{sec:conservative}) while allowing heterogeneity in the defectivity status of the items.

-\subsection{Nonadaptive testing}
+\subsubsection{Nonadaptive testing}

 In the nonadaptive setting, relatively less is known.
 As a baseline for the performance, we point out that if the number of defectives behaves as $\overline{k}_n (1+o(1))$ with probability approaching one (as we should usually expect for growing $\overline{k}_n$ due to concentration), then the sufficient number of tests proved for various algorithms in Chapter \ref{ch:algorithms} (e.g., COMP and DD) remain valid.
 This is because the analysis of these algorithms was based on fixing a defective set of cardinality $k$ and bounding the probability with respect to the randomness in the test design.
 Hence, other than the slight modification of $k$ to $k(1+o(1))$ (which was discussed previously in Remark \ref{rem:misspecify}), the non-uniform prior does not impact the analysis.
 It should be noted, however, that using the same number of tests as the uniform setting does not amount to achieving the same rate; the rate can be much smaller for a given number of tests when $H(\vc{U}) \ll k\log_2\frac{n}{k}$.